Definition of free movement of labour – It means that workers are entitled to look for work in another country, without requiring any visa.

 Free movement of labour is a fundamental principle of the EU.
 It means EU citizens are entitled to look for a job in another EU country.
 Also, qualifications are universally accepted across Europe and in theory, there should be no discrimination for firms choosing between native and migrant workers.

-In the 1992 Maastricht Treaty, the free movement of economically active workers became free movement of people.
-In other words, you didn’t have to go to Spain to work, you could also go to Spain to retire in the sun.
-This expanded the economic rule into more political integrated vision.
+In the 1992 Maastricht Treaty, the free movement of economically active workers became the free movement of people.
+In other words, you didn’t have to go to Spain to work; you could also go to Spain to retire in the sun.
+This expanded the economic rule into a more politically integrated vision.
 (BBC)

 - What are the advantages and disadvantages of free movement labour?